 There has been much debate on this topic over the last 10 years.
 After all, shouldn’t the doctor decide whether you need an MRI, not the insurance company?
 Well, it’s not that simple.

-Companies like Starbucks began to look at the healthcare costs of their employees back in the early 2000’s.
-They looked carefully at the treatment of Low Back Pain and how it was managed medically by the Virginia-Mason Health System in Seattle, WA.
-They found that the majority of patients who went to the doctor due to lower back pain were getting MRIs and invasive treatments, but the outcomes were not that good.
+Companies like Starbucks began to look at the healthcare costs of their employees back in the early 2000s.
+They looked carefully at the treatment of Low Back Pain and how it was managed medically by the Virginia Mason Health System in Seattle, WA.
+They found that the majority of patients who went to the doctor due to lower back pain were getting MRIs and invasive treatments.
+However, the outcomes were not that good.
 They also found that most of those patients went to physical therapy as the last point of treatment.
 After looking at the results, they found that most patients did not start to improve until they began physical therapy.